ppetr/persistent-queue-log/README.md

   - "Put" durability: Once an message is stored in the queue, it remains there even in the case of a crash or a power failure.
-  - "Get" durability: An message is considered to be consumed only when the caller acknowledges it has fully processed it.
-If a crash occurs before such an acknowledgement, the message is considered unprocessed and is issued passed to the client again.
+  - "Get" durability: An message is considered to be consumed only when the caller that acknowledged it has fully processed it.
+If a crash occurs before such an acknowledgement, the message is considered unprocessed and is passed to the client again.
-  - Allows multiple clients (distinguished by names) to process messages independently.
-Acknowledging an message by one client still keeps it available for another one.
+  - Allows multiple clients (distinguished by a name) to process messages independently.
+Acknowledging a message by one client still keeps it available for another one.
   - Keep data possibly indefinitely.
   - Thread-safe interface.